Pro-choice advocates set to turn in around 800,000 signatures for Arizona abortion ballot measure

 Pro-choice advocates are set to deliver about 800,000 petition signatures Wednesday in hopes of getting the Arizona abortion rights issue on the November general election ballot

-PHOENIX -- Pro-choice advocates are set to deliver about 800,000 petition signatures Wednesday in hopes of getting the abortion rights issue on Arizona’s November general election ballot.
+PHOENIX -- Pro-choice advocates are set to deliver petition signatures Wednesday in hopes of getting the abortion rights issue on Arizona’s November general election ballot.

-Organizers said 383,923 valid signatures are needed for the amendment measure, which would enshrine in the state constitution a fundamental right to an abortion, to qualify to go before voters.
+Organizers collected about 800,000 signatures and need 383,923 of them to be deemed valid.
+If that happens, Arizona voters will be asked whether to enshrine in the state constitution the right to an abortion.

-Activists in two other states — Nebraska and Arkansas — also are planning to submit signatures this week for a ballot measure about abortion.
-If successful, those states and Arizona will join five other states where the issue is set to go before voters this year: Colorado, Florida, Maryland, Nevada and South Dakota.
+Activists in two other states — Nebraska and Arkansas — also are planning to submit signatures this week for ballot measures about abortion.
+If successful, those states and Arizona will join five others where the issue is set to go before voters this year: Colorado, Florida, Maryland, Nevada and South Dakota.

-Opponents of the amendment measure have said it goes too far and could lead to unlimited and unregulated abortions in Arizona.

-Officials with Arizona for Abortion Access, a coalition of groups including the American Civil Liberties Union of Arizona and Planned Parenthood of Arizona, said they reached the 500,000-signature mark by April — months ahead of the July 3 deadline.
-The coalition planned to turn in hundreds of boxes of signed petitions to the Arizona Secretary of State's office Wednesday morning.
+Officials with Arizona for Abortion Access, a coalition of groups including the American Civil Liberties Union of Arizona and Planned Parenthood of Arizona, will turn in hundreds of boxes of signed petitions to the Arizona Secretary of State's office Wednesday morning.

 Arizona for Abortion Access spokesperson Dawn Penich said it was the most signatures ever submitted by a citizens initiative in state history.